kumu/docs/overview/actions-and-permissions.md

 ![project owner username under project name](/images/project-owner-dashboard.png)

 You can also figure out who owns any project by looking at the project's URL.
 Every Kumu project URL starts with `https://kumu.io/`, followed by the owner's username.
-For example, the project pictured below is owned by our organization account, which has the username "Kumu":
+For example, the project pictured below is owned by our organization, which has the username "Kumu":

 ![project owner in URL](/images/project-owner-url.png)